snovaisg/ICD-Mappings/README.md

 # Feature requests

-Feel free to sugest feature requests, such as turning this into a script in case your pipeline does not use python.
+Feel free to sugest feature requests under `Issues`, such as turning this into a script in case your pipeline does not use python.

 # Acknowledgments